 The Kids in the Garden Program aims to adapt to the needs of all students involved.
 We work with EAs and teachers to understand the needs of individual students and the classroom overall.

 The Kids in the Garden program was previously known as the Richmond Schoolyard Society, and was adopted into the Richmond Food Security Society in 2017.
-The Schoolyard Society was a valued member of the Richmond community for many years, founded and run by food educator and chef Ian Lai (now RFSS Executive Director), who has over twelve years experience teaching food and garden programs with children.
-The program has grown and because of its success, RFSS has hired a full-time Education Program Manager to organize and facilitate the program.
+The Schoolyard Society was a valued member of the Richmond community for many years, founded and run by food educator and chef Ian Lai (now RFSS Executive Director), who has over thirteen years experience teaching food and garden programs with children.
+The program has grown and because of its success, RFSS has hired a full-time Education Program Coordinator to organize and facilitate the program.
 The program is sustainable thanks for our many community supporters and the program fee.
 The program fee is $3000/ school/ year.
 Contact us to sign up!

 Kids in the Garden is fortunate to have many community partners behind it.
 We work closely with the Richmond Food Bank, Richmond School District, City of Richmond, and Vancouver Coastal Health.
 Other educational programs have allowed us to collaborate with other community partners: the Gulf of Georgia Cannery, The Sharing Farm, Richmond Public Library, Rotary, VanCity, TD Bank of Canada, Richmond Addiction Services Society, amongst other amazing community members and organizations.